basho/basho_docs/source/languages/en/riakcs/cookbooks/multibag.md

 ## The Master Bag

-In a Riak CS multibag setup, there is one special bag, known as the master bag, that bears a set of special responsibilities, storing the following objects:
+In a Riak CS multibag setup, there is one special bag, known as the master bag, that bears a set of special responsibilities.
+It stores objects such as:

 * User information (for authentication and other purposes)
 * Bucket-related information, e.g. the bag in which each bucket is stored
 * Access statistics regarding Riak CS usage

 ## Multibag Configuration